 - a.
 The entire area in front of LYC, the bridge, the fuel dock, and inlet is a "no wake zone".
 There are a pair of signs halfway out the inlet indicating when it is allowable to "resume normal safe operation".
 When returning from the ocean, you must slow to idle/no wake speed when approaching these signs.
 Law Enforcement in South Florida considers any boat operating on or near plane to be violating a no wake zone.
-You must operate a coach or support boat at idle at all times when transiting through the inlet to and from the race course.
-When sailing through the transit area, almost all motorboats (motor yachts) will have the right-of-way due to their "restricted in their ability to maneuver" status. - b.
+You must operate a coach or support boat at idle at all times when transiting through the inlet to and from the race course. - b.
 There is a shoal to the East of the club's docks, stay near the east docks as you sail or tow south towards the bridge.
 Once you get to the south end of the docks, you may go out the well-marked LYC access channel to the Intracoastal Waterway channel.
 The water to the south of the LYC channel is sufficient for safe sailing. - c.
 Before you get to the bridge, you must cross the Intracoastal and go through the East span of the bridge as you head south.
 Under no circumstances are you to go through the West span: it is against Homeland Security rules and Law Enforcement has the ability to "terminate your voyage" and patrols the prohibited zone 24 hours/day.
-The center span is heavily trafficked and not advised.
-When you turn east again to head out to the inlet, we recommend that you cross early to the south side of the inlet.
+The center span is heavily trafficked and not advised. - d.
+When heading south after the inlet: When you turn east again to head out to the inlet, we recommend that you cross early to the south side of the inlet.
 It is imperative that you stay out of the center of the Port Everglades Channel at all times, except when safely crossing the channel in the absence of ship and boat traffic. - e.
-See accompanying chart Transit Chart and Summary. .
-The Sailing Instructions provide for penalties that can be assessed for violations of the safety protocols.
+When heading north after the inlet.
+When you turn east to head out the inlet, stay along the north side of the channel.
+Proceed past the end of the jetties, past marker "4" and head toward buoy "2".
+To the north there is an unlit stake shoal marker.
+Stay in the channel, approach buoy "2" until east of this marker, then turn left and stayy offshore of the stake marker.